-There is a significant change in the distribution of Primary Degree graduate employment.
-Graduates employed in the UK declined by a significant 15% decline on the 2016 figure.
-The confusion and negativity surrounding the UK and Brexit is clearly a key factor in the decline of the UK's popularity as an overseas location for graduate employment.
-On the other hand, EU graduate employment has grown by 7% and in the Middle East by 5%.
-This trend is reflective of teachers, nurses, and business remaining in Ireland and the growth in new opportunities related and, unrelated to Brexit.
-Overall, opportunities in Ireland are growing.
+There is a significant change in the distribution of Primary Degree graduate employment in the last five years.
+UL graduates employed in the UK increased by 4% on the previous year.
+In earlier years the statistics showed a higher percentage of graduates going to the UK.
+Confusion surrounding the UK and Brexit is clearly a key factor in the UK's popularity as an employment destination.
+Graduate employment has decreased by 9% in the EU, and in the Middle East by 2%.
+This reflects the trend of teachers, nurses, and business remaining here and the overall growth in new opportunities in Ireland.